jpark131/Capital/README.md

 # Capital

-On New Transaciton Page:
+On New Transaciton Page: <br>
-  Date is selected from a dropdown
+  Date is selected from a dropdown<br>
-  Category is only alphabet characters
+  Category is only alphabet characters<br>
-  Business Name can be alpha-numeric
+  Business Name can be alpha-numeric<br>
-  Amount is a float value
+  Amount is a float value<br>